Sweet Cheeks

 Yep.
 Gone are the days of me barreling down the road in my trusty (or often not so trusty as it were)tank of a chariot, praying my exhaust system wouldn’t fall off, or the heat would continue to work, or my headlights wouldn’t suddenly decide to stop working again at dusk when we still had an hour plus drive ahead of us…

-There were also some sweet moments throughout our long rides when we’d connect and share and laugh and sing.
-Ani Difranco, Natalie Merchant, Beth Orton, Joni Mitchell, Greg Brown, Iris Dement, K.D.
-Lang, Jack Johnson, Coldplay, Earth, Wind, & Fire to name a handful… we were all over the map with the tunes.
+There were also some sweet moments throughout our long rides when we’d connect and share, laugh, and sing.
+Ani DiFranco, Natalie Merchant, Beth Orton, Joni Mitchell, Greg Brown, Iris Dement, K.D.
+Lang, Jack Johnson, Coldplay, Earth, Wind, & Fire, to name a handful… we were all over the map with the tunes.
 And, often those rides felt like the best way for us to connect because there we were together, and at home there were chores, homework, me working nights, and then school sports, play practices, jazz band, school dances, and the ever changing and widening world of her own social circle and the compelling nature of adolescence, hormones, and all manner of related activities and proclivities.

 I never intended to harm her with my verbal diarrhea during those long car rides, of course.
-I just really didn’t know any better, and I didn’t know how to control myself.
-Now I understand how disregulated my nervous system was, and I guess I was also just following in the footsteps of my own mama who also sometimes lacked appropriate filtering skills in her parenting leaving my big bro and I often feeling irritated and burdened when she’d go on and on about her man troubles when she should probably have been talking to a therapist.
+I really didn’t know any better, and I didn’t know how to control myself.
+Now I understand how disregulated my nervous system was, and I guess I was also following in the footsteps of my own mama, who also sometimes lacked appropriate filtering skills in her parenting, leaving my big bro and me often feeling irritated and burdened when she’d go on and on about her man troubles when she should probably have been talking to a therapist.

 Oopsies.
 Ain’t nobody perfect.
-But, if we’re lucky, we learn, and we do what we can to clean up our messes.
-We learn to own our mistakes and to apologize and do better.
+But if we’re lucky, we learn, and we do what we can to clean up our messes.
+We learn to own our mistakes, apologize, and do better.

-I’m thankful that my girl and I get to have the opportunity to share some of our respective hurts and truths, along with our love and adoration, respect, and admiration for one another in ways I didn’t get to experience with my mama.
-That we get to share in learning together and separately what growing up and becoming independent and autonomous beings looks like and feels like.
-I love when we get to share about and support one another around our respective growing pains as well as our wins, our joys, our successes, and our failures.
-We get to cheer one another on, and remind each other that we are works in progress.
+I’m thankful that my girl and I get to share some of our respective hurts and truths, along with our love, adoration, respect, and admiration for one another, in ways I didn’t get to experience with my mama.
+That we get to share, together and separately, what growing up and becoming independent and autonomous beings looks and feels like.
+I love when we get to share and support one another through our respective growing pains, as well as our wins, joys, successes, and failures.
+We get to cheer one another on and remind each other that we are works in progress.

 I’m eight years older now than my mom was when she died.
 And Keira is 9 years older than I was when I lost my mom.
 I grieve not having had the chance to experience an adult relationship with my own mother.
-And, I am so committed to cherishing and honoring this relationship my girl and I are still figuring out how to navigate in ways that allow us each the space and safety to be who we each are and to give one another grace when we falter in our efforts to be our best selves.
+And I am so committed to cherishing and honoring this relationship between my girl and me; we are still figuring out how to navigate it in ways that allow each of us the space and safety to be who we are and to give one another grace when we falter in our efforts to be our best selves.